Español: Español

 Stem cells transplanted by professionals can produce insulin at levels that control blood glucose fluctuations and cure diabetes for a long time, which can last a lifetime in many cases.
 Stem cell therapy can also help the damaged pancreas heal and have diabetes damage repaired by the patient’s own body.

-If you are in search of an effective stem cell treatment for diabetes to control it naturally, contact us today through our form for an evaluation of your case, at ProgenCell we have the best stem cell doctors in Mexico and will gladly assist you and help you with an effective treatment to recover your health and quality of life.
-Ask about our best services such as stem cell therapy for parkinson’s.
+If you are in search of an effective stem cell treatment for diabetes to control it naturally, contact us today through our form for an evaluation of your case, at ProgenCell we have the best stem cell therapy specialist and will gladly assist you and help you with an effective treatment to recover your health and quality of life.
+Ask about our best services such as stem cell treatment for eyes, stem cell therapy for knees, stem cell therapy for rheumatoid arthritis and stem cell therapy for parkinson’s.

 Is Stem Cell Therapy Right for You?